great-expectations/great_expectations/docs/reference/improving_library_documentation.rst

 * *The project name "Great Expectations" is always spaced and capitalized.* Good: "Great Expectations"; bad: "great_expectations", "great expectations", "GE."
 * *Headers are capitalized like sentences.* Good: "Installing within a project."
 Bad: "Installing Within a Project."
 * *We refer to ourselves in the first person plural*.
 Good: "we", "our".
 Bad: "I"   .
 This helps us avoid awkward passive sentences.
-Occassionally, we refer to ourselves as "the Great Expectations team" (or community) for clarity.
+Occasionally, we refer to ourselves as "the Great Expectations team" (or community) for clarity.
 * *We refer to developers and users as "you"*: "you can," "you should," "you might want to."
 * *Core concepts are always capitalized.* Pretend the docs are a fantasy novel, and core concepts are magic.
 Good: "Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for describing expected behavior."
 * *Core concepts are linked on first reference within each page.*